 Every gate in the direction of Clarksville where you live, strategically closes for the night exactly four minutes before your CO finishes monologuing at the mandatory fun thing you had to attend.
 The event was 300 meters from the gate you wish you could use, but nope – you missed the window.
 Now you have to drive all the way across post to exit and then all the way back down Highway 41a, passing the gate you would’ve used to start with.

-3. Don’t get excited about that giant new movie theater advertised on the billboard right outside Gate 7.
+3. You learned the hard way to not get excited about that giant new movie theater advertised on the billboard right outside Gate 7.

-Or the one for the Pop Mart on Highway 911, for that matter.
-Those signs have literally been there for years, like a big fake out that someday there will be something convenient or awesome in Oak Grove, Kentucky.
+Those signs were literally there for years, like a big fake out that someday there will be something convenient or awesome in Oak Grove, Kentucky.
 They've yet to start construction.
 Lies.

 4. “We live in Tennessee.”